Hubert Opperman: Cycling career

 He came third in a cycling race at 17 in 1921.
 The prize was a racing bike by Malvern Star Cycles, a cycle shop in the Melbourne suburb of Malvern.
 The proprietor, Bruce Small, was so impressed he offered Opperman a role in the business, which helped turn both into household names in Australia.

-Opperman is the only rider to have won the Australian national road race title four times, in 1924, 1926, 1927 and 1929.
+Opperman is the only male rider to have won the Australian national road race title four times, in 1924, 1926, 1927 and 1929.
 The 1924, 1926 and 1929 titles were awarded for winning the Blue Riband for fastest time in the Warrnambool to Melbourne Classic.
 In 1927 the Warrnambool to Melbourne was not run and the title was won by Opperman as the winner of the Dunlop Grand Prix, a 690.5 mi race over four stages.